Vannevelj/SharpSource/docs/SS034-AccessingTaskResultWithoutAwait.md

 ---

-Async methods should return a `Task` to make them awaitable.
-Without it, execution continues before the asynchronous `Task` has finished and exceptions go unhandled.
+Use `await` to get the result of an asynchronous operation.
+While accessing `.Result` is fine once the `Task` has been completed, this removes any ambiguity and helps prevent regressions if the code changes later on.

 ---